Willowmay/Energy-Consumption/README.md

 3) What percentage of human power in total energy consumption are used average in this time period for each country?
 4) What is the coal consumption trend from 1800 in Spain?

-All above questions have been solved in main_code file.
-We used R as analytic tool to do the data cleaning and analysis work.
+All above questions have been solved in main_code file, and vividly showed in our report.
+We use R as the analytic tool to do data cleaning, data integration and analysis work.
 Feel free to check out!